leanprover-community/mathlib4/docs/macro_guide.md

   deriving Inhabited
 ```

-As a review/checklist, the three (somtimes only two depending on whether you need a new syntax category) components users need to be concerned with are:
+As a review/checklist, the three (sometimes only two depending on whether you need a new syntax category) components users need to be concerned with are:

 0. You may or may not need to declare a new syntax category using `declare_syntax_cat`
 1. Declare a parser with either `syntax` or `macro`